-The Expert Witness Training Program includes didactic lectures to offer advice as to what is expected of the expert by the instructing solicitor, the barrister and the adjudicator (such as the judge).
+The Expert Witness Training Program includes didactic lectures to offer advice as to what is expected of the expert by the barrister and the adjudicator (such as the judge).
 It instructs the clinician how to behave within set situations.
 There is also provision of didactic / interactive advice from an experienced expert witness.